Cartus/cartus.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Dr. Zhijiang Guo joined the Hong Kong University of Science and Technology (Guangzhou) as an Assistant Professor in Spring 2025.
-The research group hopes to recruit several PhD students for enrollment in 2026.
+We are actively seek strong and motivated MPhil/PhD students to join our group!
 We would greatly appreciate it if interested applicants could read the guidelines below and submit their applications via email as instructed.

 ---

 ### About the Mentor

 Dr. Zhijiang Guo is an Assistant Professor at the DSA Thrust, Information Hub, HKUST (GZ).
 He is also an Affiliated Assistant Professor of HKUST.
-His research primarily focuses on natural language processing and machine learning, with a keen interest in large language models.
+His research primarily focuses on natural language processing and machine learning, with a keen interest in Large Language Models (LLMs).
+He investigates the fundamental questions of LLMs and Agentic AI to enable rigorous reasoning, robust knowledge integration, efficient algorithms, and generalizable models that achieve superior reliability and scalability.

 Prior to joining HKUST (GZ), Dr. Guo was a Senior Researcher at Huawei's Noah’s Ark Lab.
 Before that, he was a Postdoctoral Researcher at the University of Cambridge.
 He earned his Ph.D. from SUTD, where he was also a visiting student at the University of Edinburgh, after completing his undergraduate studies at Sun Yat-sen University.

 He has published papers in leading conferences and journals such as ICML, NeurIPS, ICLR, COLM, TACL, ACL, EMNLP, and NAACL, with several selected for Oral or Spotlight presentations.
-He has served as an Area Chair (AC) for NeurIPS, ICLR, ACL, EMNLP, NAACL, and COLING, as well as a Senior Program Committee (SPC) member for AAAI and IJCAI.
+These publications have gathered 5,500+ citations on Google Scholar.
+He was recognized as a Stanford/Elsevier Top 2% Scientists in 2025.
+He has served as an Area Chair (AC) for NeurIPS, ICLR, ACL, EMNLP, and NAACL, as well as a Senior Program Committee (SPC) member for AAAI and IJCAI.
 He has also been an Action Editor (AE) for the ACL Rolling Review and co-organized the FEVER workshop at ACL/EMNLP/EACL, and the AI for Math workshop at ICML.

 ### About the University